cloudmesh-community/sp20-516-238/chapter/ai-azure-bot.md

 * **Virtual Assistant**

   Various organizations have significant need to deliver a conversational assistant tailored to their brand, personalized to their users, and made available across a broad range of canvases and devices.

+  :o2: look here how we manage indentations

 * **Skills**